Windows virtual machines

-As you transition your workloads to Azure, with Azure Hybrid Benefit, you can use your existing Windows Server licenses with Software Assurance or Windows Server Subscriptions for significant savings on Azure.
+As you transition your workloads to Azure, take advantage of Azure Hybrid Benefit, to use your existing Windows Server licenses with Software Assurance or Windows Server Subscriptions for significant savings on Azure.
 You can use the benefit with Windows Server Datacenter and Standard edition licenses covered with Software Assurance or Windows Server Subscriptions.
-Depending on the edition, you can convert or re-use your licenses to run Windows Server virtual machines in Azure and pay a lower base compute rate.
-For each license, Azure will cover the cost of the OS up to two virtual machines while you pay just for the base compute VM costs.
+Depending on the edition, you can convert or reuse your licenses to run Windows Server virtual machines in Azure and pay a lower base compute rate.
+For each license, Azure will cover the cost of the OS for up to two virtual machines while you pay just for the base compute VM costs.

 With no upfront cost, you only pay for what you use.
-Azure provides flexible purchasing and pricing options for all your cloud scenarios, such as Azure Hybrid Benefit, Azure Reserved VM Instances, and offers a comprehensive set of tools, such as Azure Cost Management, to help you manage your cloud spend.
+Azure provides flexible purchasing and pricing options for all your cloud scenarios, such as Azure Hybrid Benefit and Azure Reserved Virtual Machine Instances, and offers a comprehensive set of tools, such as Azure Cost Management, to help you manage your cloud spend.
 Model your total cost of ownership (TCO) in Azure with this calculator.

-Yes, with Azure Dev/Test you can obtain pricing discounts on a variety of other Azure services.
-Learn more about Azure Dev/Test.
+Yes.
+With Azure dev/test you can obtain pricing discounts on a variety of other Azure services.
+Learn more about Azure dev/test pricing.

-Create VMs in Azure through the Azure portal, Azure PowerShell, or Azure CLIs:
+Create VMs in Azure through the Azure portal, Azure PowerShell, or Azure CLI:

 - The Azure portal provides a browser-based user interface to create VMs and their associated resources.

 - The Azure PowerShell module is used to create and manage Azure resources from the PowerShell command line or in scripts.